SOCIAL ISOLATION

 More than just loneliness

-Seniors, individuals in poor health, and people in the shelter system were disproportionately affected by the pandemic and social isolation has hit them hardest.
+Seniors, individuals in poor health, and people in the shelter system are disproportionately affected, and social isolation has hit them hardest.
 When someone loses their connection to the neighbourhood they call home, it can change how they perceive others and the community they live in.
 No one should feel alone or have to experience emotional and physical challenges on their own.
 We must increase connectedness for the most vulnerable in our circles and ensure they can access the support and programs they need to enjoy life.

 The Facts: